Leonardo di ser Piero da Vinci (Vinci,

 The grandfather died ninety-six in 1468, citing the inheritance "Leonardo",

-together with the grandmother Lucia, his father Piero, the new stepmother
+together with the grandmother Lucia, his father Piero,

 and uncles Francesco and Alessandra.